Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Interned - 1940:

-Vigør was 1 of the 26 Norwegian ships interned in North and West Africa.
-A French visitor to my website has told me that she sailed from Le Verdon on June 12-1940 in convoy 64-X under French escort and was in Casablanca about June 19.
+Vigør was 1 of the 26 Norwegian ships interned in North and West Africa (follow the link for the names of the other 25).
+A French visitor to my website has told me that she sailed from Le Verdon under French escort on June 12-1940 in Convoy 64-X (external link - Europe, Inger Lise and Oria are also named) and was in Casablanca about June 19.
 Seized in Port Lyautey in July-1940.
 Under French flag at Port Lyautey from Aug.
 7-1941 as Ste Marcelle.
 Sailed from Port-Lyautey on ?-41 in convoy.
 At Casablanca on ?
 Sailed from Casablanca on Sept.
 15-1941 in convoy.
 At Oran Sept.
 18.

 "Nortraships flåte" states she was interned on June 22-1940, later requisitioned.
-"Sjøforklaringer fra 2. verdenskrig" agrees with the internment date and place, adding she was moved to Port Lyautey around Sept.
-11-1940, requisitioned and renamed on Aug.
+"Sjøforklaringer fra 2. verdenskrig" agrees with the internment date, adding she was moved to Port Lyautey around Sept.
+11-1940*, requisitioned and renamed on Aug.
 7-1941.
-R. W. Jordan's "The World's Merchant Fleets" says she was seized in Casablanca in June-1940 (all sources agree she was renamed Ste Marcelle).
+R. W. Jordan's "The World's Merchant Fleets 1939" says she was seized in Casablanca in June-1940 (all sources agree she was renamed Ste Marcelle).

 Partial Crew List:

-According to "Sjømann - Lang vakt" by Guri Hjeltnes, Vigør had a crew of 18, all Norwegian, 3 escaped, 1 went home.
+"Sjømann - Lang vakt" by Guri Hjeltnes, says Vigør had a crew of 18, all Norwegian, 3 escaped, 1 went home (judging from this poem, Captain Asvall escaped, but from Dakar - this does not seem correct).

 What follows appears to be a list of those who were left in Africa at the time of the Allied invasion in Nov.-1942.